Piggate: Response

-In his 2019 autobiography, For the Record, Cameron wrote "The first I heard of putting private parts in pigs was when Craig told me about the allegation on the morning of 21 September 2015.
+In his 2019 autobiography, For the Record, Cameron wrote: "The first I heard of putting private parts in pigs was when Craig told me about the allegation on the morning of 21 September 2015.
 My first reaction wasn’t anger or embarrassment or worry about the impact.
 It was hilarity.
 I couldn't believe someone could be so stupid as to research and write a book about me and include a story which was both false and ludicrous."

 Reactions

 Within minutes of the Daily Mail posting an article about the anecdote, #piggate, #snoutrage and #hameron became trending topics on Twitter.
-The "Piggate" name was quickly accepted by the media reporting on it (scandals are often given a name suffixed with "-gate").
+The "Piggate" name was quickly accepted by the media reporting on it.
 This example of social media distraction was so great that there were concerns from some employers about the impact on workplace productivity.

-After the anecdote appeared, social media users quickly made connections to "The National Anthem", the premiere episode of Black Mirror, wherein a fictional prime minister has sex with a pig under duress.
+After the anecdote appeared, social media users quickly made connections to "The National Anthem", the premiere episode of Black Mirror, wherein a fictional prime minister is forced to have sex with a pig.
 Series creator Charlie Brooker, who wrote the episode, quickly denied any prior knowledge of the allegations, calling the situation "a complete coincidence, albeit a quite bizarre one."

 Suzanne Moore in The Guardian compared the incident to the story related by Hunter S. Thompson on Lyndon B. Johnson's campaign tactics early in his political career.
 Johnson supposedly planned to spread a fabricated story that his opponent had a penchant for "carnal knowledge of his own barnyard sows".
 Although the story was unbelievable, Johnson's purpose, according to Thompson, was to force his opponent to discuss it even in a refutation: "But let's make the sonofabitch deny it."

 Journalist Solomon Hughes has argued that Ashcroft "has an 18th century attitude towards buying a place in government" and says that Ashcroft thought that his donations to the Conservative Party would provide him with a "shortcut" to a ministerial position.
-He says that when Cameron "didn't let Ashcroft buy a place in government" Ashcroft filled his book with "barely political smears".
+He says that, when Cameron "didn't let Ashcroft buy a place in government", Ashcroft filled his book with "barely political smears".
 Hughes argues that this means the book "tells us something about our political world, but not much about David Cameron".

 Claims were made that the story was deliberately avoided by some media sources.
 The initial decision not to report on the anecdote by the BBC and some other broadcasters was criticised by the assistant editor of The Independent, Ian Burrell, who described its choice to "dodge" the story of the day as "unacceptable".
 The BBC covered the story from 21 September.